-Email authentication addresses a significant flaw in current digital communications: the inability for an email recipient to verify a sender’s identity.
-This flaw has led to unprecedented levels of phishing attacks, which account for more than 90 percent of corporate cybersecurity breaches.
+Email authentication addresses a significant flaw in digital communications: the inability for an email recipient to verify a sender’s identity.

-Email authentication allows email receivers to verify a sender’s identity.
-It’s based on the application of three globally accepted open Internet standards: SPF, DKIM, and DMARC.
+Email authentication allows email receivers/MTAs to verify a sender’s identity.
+It’s based on the application of several globally accepted open standards, including SPF, DKIM, and DMARC.

-With email authentication, a company can enable only those senders that it explicitly authorizes, and block everyone else who attempts to send digital communications on its behalf: malicious actors as well as legitimate (but not yet authorized) cloud service providers.
+Using email authentication, a company can enable only those senders that it explicitly authorizes, and block everyone else who attempts to send email on its domain name: malicious actors as well as legitimate (but not yet authorized) cloud service providers.

 By successfully implementing email authentication, a company can ensure that anyone who receives an email from their domain name can trust that it really comes from that company.

 Furthermore, email authentication tells receiving servers what to do with non-authenticating messages: discard them, move them to spam, or deliver them normally.

 Virtually every major email service provider has implemented email authentication.
 That includes 100 percent of major providers such as Gmail, Microsoft, and Yahoo!/AOL/Oath, as well as a large and growing majority of email providers and ISPs across the globe.
 In all, 76 percent of mailboxes worldwide, or 4.6 billion mailboxes, are protected by email authentication and will enforce domain owners' DMARC policies.